October 30, 2018

-Many Americans are forced to represent themselves out of necessity.
-Its a daunting task and the odds are heavily stacked against the self-represented.
+Self-representation is usually done out of necessity (lack of money).
+The odds are heavily stacked against litigants who take the self-representation path.
 But those who follow these five tips will at least put themselves in the best position for justice.

 Justice Richard Posner, of the Seventh Circuit Court of Appeals, wrote a dissenting opinion in the case of Merritt vs. Faulkner, 697 F.2d 761 (7th Cir.
 1987).
 He said, “It is unfair to deny a litigant a lawyer and then trip him up on technicalities.”
 The Ninth Circuit Court of Appeals has ruled that “In civil rights cases where the plaintiff appears pro se, the court must construe the pleadings liberally and must afford plaintiff the benefit of any doubt.”
 Jackson v.
 Carey, 353 F.3d 750, 757 (9th Cir.
 2003).

 Self-represented litigants must not get into reactive patterns and allow their adversaries to dictate the pace and flow of legal proceedings.
 You may not know exactly what a motion in limine is or know how to file a petition for special action in an appeals court.
 But do your best to draft and file them when necessary as, again, the courts are supposed to give you the benefit of the doubt.